 KNBC carries general liability insurance to protect the Club, its members, and its directors.
-If a third party makes a legal claim for injury or property damage related to a club activity, the Club’s insurer, Premier Marine, will handle the legal defence and associated costs.
+If a third party makes a legal claim for injury or property damage related to a club activity, the Club’s insurer will handle the legal defence and associated costs.

 KNBC’s insurance does not cover personal injury or death.
 Members are encouraged to ensure they have appropriate personal medical insurance.